CortexLM/flavia/README.md

 </div>

 #
+> [!WARNING]
-### ⚠️ This is an beta version.
+> This is an beta version.
 Please report any bugs or suggest any improvements.

 ### 📋 Introduction
 The Flavia project is a sub-network of the Bittensor network, focused on decentralized model inference at different scales.
 It represents a groundbreaking innovation in the field of distributed computing, bringing a new level of efficiency and scalability to model inference tasks.
 This project is not just a technical achievement; it's a visionary step towards a more interconnected and collaborative digital ecosystem.